 SQL MIN Group By Clause

-In most cases we usually check minimum product price (Lowest pricing product) belongs to particular category or color etc.
+Generally, we usually check minimum product price (Lowest pricing product) belongs to a particular category or color, etc.

-In these situations we use GROUP BY Clause to group the products by color or category and then use the SQL Min Function to find the Lowest pricing product present in each group.
-Let us see the Example
+In these circumstances, we use GROUP BY Clause to group the products by color or category.
+Next, use the SQL Min Function to find the Lowest pricing product present in each group.
+Let us see the MIN Group By Example

 -- SQL Server MIN Function example SELECT [Occupation] ,MIN ([YearlyIncome]) AS [Minimum Income] FROM [Customer] GROUP BY [Occupation]

 Above Query will find the Customers associated with the particular Department and finds the minimum income of a customer present in each department